alexanderthegrand/WMDA/README.md

 > [In-Depth Project Overview and Background](https://towardsdatascience.com/python-data-science-analytics-consulting-project-overview-c35739820b5c)

-### Please consider taking a brief look at [one aspect of the project](https://github.com/alexanderthegrand/WMDA/blob/master/Standardization%20and%20PCA.ipynb)*
+### Please consider taking a brief look at [part of the project](https://github.com/alexanderthegrand/WMDA/blob/master/WorldMarketData-%20Principal%20Components%20Processed%20and%20Scaled.ipynb)*
 >> ***Note that all visualizations are FAR from final products**

 ### Intended Perspective:  **A consultant advising a Tech client on Market Entry/Expansion**